-The two main Italian co-investment projects are located in the Trentino and the Lucca's districts.
-Although they have not yet been finalized, those projects, that include a large part of rural housing, are likely to happen in the medium-term.
-The first project between the SMP and a utility aims at covering the whole district (objective of about 200 000 houses within 7 years); the second between a utility and an altnet is centered on a white zone and is more restricted in size (1000 houses to this date).
-Finally a national co-investment project is under development foreseeing a national joint-venture of the largest Italian operators.
+The two main Italian co-investment projects are located in the Trento and the Lucca's districts.
+Although they have not yet been finalized, these projects, are likely to be realized in the medium-term.
+The first project - which involves the Province of Trento, the SMP operator and another access operator- aims at covering all the houses on the district territory (objective of about 200.000 houses in seven years); the second one-which has been considered by the Commission a state aid compatible with EU rules- aims at covering 1000 houses in a white area of the district of Lucca.